yotann/bcdb/docs/memodb/data-model.md

 processed correctly by IPLD tools such as the `ipfs` program.
 (However, `ipfs` is fairly inefficient at handling huge numbers of small nodes, so it isn't very suitable for use with MemoDB.)

+The NaN encoding specified is the default NaN on most platforms.

 Note that maps are encoded using the new key ordering given in RFC 8949 (bytewise lexicographical order).
 [DAG-CBOR] uses the old key ordering from RFC